 If you currently hold a Part 107 certificate and a Part 61 certificate

 You are mighty certified, but there’s still more to do.
 You’ll need to take the Part 107 Small Unmanned Aircraft Systems Recurrent (ALC -515) online course, available on the FAA Safety Team (FAASTeam) website for no cost.
-That’s to stay up-to-date with fresh knowledge about drone operations over people, given that as of April 21, 2021, you’ll be able to fly over people, over moving vehicles and/or at night without a waiver.
+That’s to stay up-to-date with fresh knowledge about drone operations over people, given that as of April 21, 2021, you are now able to fly over people, over moving vehicles and/or at night without a waiver.

 What is the Remote Pilot recurrent online training course like?